Auxilor/auxilor.github.io/docs/ecoitems/how-to-make-a-custom-item.md

 ---
-title: "How to make a custom item"
+title: How to make an Item
 sidebar_position: 1
 ---